comcode-org/binmat_rules/README.md

 ### Win Conditions

 The game is won by the defender if all 110 turns have elapsed without the attacker achieving victory.
-The game is won by the attacker if they deal more damage to a lane deck than the lane deck has cards.
-This is mentioned in combat resolution (see [Combat](#combat))
+The game is won by the attacker if they are unable to draw a card from a lane deck as a result of attacking that lane. (see [Combat](#combat))

 ### Combat Examples and Edge Cases
 [now a stub]